Need something new to read?

 Now is a great time to join Suffolk Libraries.
 If you don't already have a library card, you can join online here.

-Once you have a library card number, it's easy to borrow ebooks and audiobooks - just download the Library app to any device.
+Once you have a library card number, it's easy to borrow ebooks and audiobooks - just download the library apps to any device.

 Listen and watch online